zcaudate-me/gita/README.md

 [![Build Status](https://travis-ci.org/zcaudate/gita.png?branch=master)](https://travis-ci.org/zcaudate/gita)

-Git on Song
+the introspective jgit wrapper

 ## Overview

-`gita` is a clojure wrapper around the popular [jgit](https://eclipse.org/jgit/) project.
-The aim of the project is to:
+`gita` is a wrapper around the popular [jgit](https://eclipse.org/jgit/) project.
+An alternative library is [clj-jgit](https://github.com/clj-jgit/clj-jgit) However, due to the enormous amount of functionality around [git](http://www.git.org), it is very difficult to manually write a wrapper around the entire [jgit](https://eclipse.org/jgit/) suite.
+So The novelty of [gita](https://www.github.com/zcaudate/gita) is that it uses reflection provided by [hara.reflect](https://www.github.com/zcaudate/hara) to generate the wrapper interface in such a way that the entire functionality of the main `org.eclipse.jgit.api.Git` class is accessible and usable in a clojure compatible convention.

+The aims of this project are:

-  - make a git library that is simple and intuitive to use
+  - to have a git library for clojure that is simple and intuitive to use
+  - to use less than 750 lines of code (currently 582 total)
+  - to use reflection, allowing for:
+    - self-directed exploration of the library
-  - generate the clojure interface through reflection
+    - auto-generation of the clojure interface
+    - auto-coercion of string-like inputs (ids and files)
+    - auto-conversion of outputs to simple clojure data
-  - learn more about git in the process
+  - to learn more about git in the process

 ## Installation